-Integrated Pest Control, also known as Integrated Pest Management, is a holistic and eco-friendly approach to pest control that employs the use of several pest control methods in conjunction with a deep knowledge of the biology, life cycle and interaction of the target pest(s) with its environment to formulate an approach that is very efficient at controlling the pests while posing the least possible threat to the environment or humans.
+Integrated pest control (IPC) is also known as integrated pest management (IPM) or sustainable pest control.
+This is a holistic and eco-friendly approach to pest control.
+It employs several pest control methods in conjunction with a deep knowledge of the biology, life cycle, and interaction of the target pest(s) with their environment to plan an approach that’s very efficient at controlling the pests while posing the least possible threat to the environment and humans.

 Understanding Integrated Pest Control

-IPC (Integrated Pest Control ) or IPM (Integrated Pest Management) is all-encompassing.
-It adopts the best of every pest control and management method to yield the best result at any given time and for any given pest.
+Integrated pest control is an all-encompassing approach.
+It adopts the best of every pest control and management method to yield the best results at any given time for any given pest.

-The focus of IPC is long-term pest control and not quick fixes.
-It will employ the use of any method, including the use of pesticides, only as needed.
-This results in a highly effective and efficient overall approach that gets the job done while being very friendly to the environment.
+The focus of IPC is on long-term pest control, not quick fixes.
+It will use any method, including pesticides, but only as needed.
+This results in a highly effective and efficient approach that gets the job done while being environmentally friendly.

-To achieve this, IPC has certain steps it takes.
-Let’s take a look at these:
+To achieve this, IPC follows certain steps.
+Let’s take a look at them.

 Know the Pest

 Now that you’ve identified your pest(s), it’s important to know all there is to know them.
 This includes their biology, life cycle, habits, food, etc. Having this information will make it easier to control them.

 Set a Threshold